tschoof/blog/_posts/2019-11-12-fuji-blinkies.md

 So, based upon this example, I'd mentally "throw away" the blinkies displayed during just looking through the EVF, and only pay attention to the ones displayed after half-press, and with them overshoot +1/3 to +2/3 EV I guess?
 That's workable, but I still don't appreciate the inconsistency.
 If the camera can only display accurate-ish measurements after half-press, then don't bother with blinkies before!
 You could do the same just based upon the playback-jpg, if you miss the feeling of using an old-school DSLR.
-I, for one, didn't go mirrorless for having to go back to playback in order to know how my pictures turned out – yes, *like an animal*.
+I, for one, didn't go mirrorless for having to go back to playback in order to know how my pictures turned out – *like an animal*.

 ## Conclusion